PEOPLE

 RA (SURP Recipient)

-Amanda Zidron is a second-year undergraduate student at UC Irvine pursuing a dual degree in Psychology, B.S. & Sociology.
+Amanda Zidron is a third-year undergraduate student at UC Irvine pursuing a dual degree in Psychology, B.S. & Sociology.
 She is interested in social psychology, moral development, as well as the long-term impact of adverse childhood experiences.
 Amanda plans to continue her education by pursuing a Ph.D. after completing her undergraduate studies in her third year.
 In her free time, she enjoys crocheting, cooking, journaling, reading, & hiking.

 ESTHER JEON